ucl-casa-ce/Open-Gauges/README.md

 ![Screen](https://github.com/ucl-casa-ce/WindSpeedGauge/blob/main/IMG_0031.JPG)

-The guages are made to be as simple as possible to make but allow enough flexibilty to allow them to be used to display a wide range of data types.
+The gauges are made to be as simple as possible to make but allow enough flexibilty to allow them to be used to display a wide range of data types.

+# Parts List

 The main parts are: